 In addition to the feedback and advice I received directly related to my own research, the workshop mentors shared some great general advice for the entire group.
 The advice wasn’t unique, as I’d heard it all before in different contexts and with slightly different wording.
-However, each time I hear these things I am further inspired by them as they sink in just that little bit more.
+However, I am further inspired by them each time I hear them.
 A common theme to the mentors’ advice was a reminder that “you are not alone”.
 Despite a PhD being a lonely process on many levels, we have our supervisors and other academic mentors, as well as an entire community of other PhD students.
 And whilst we are all working on (and struggling with) our own research, we can share the common struggles and stresses.
 (Blah, blah, blah.
 Sorry.
 I have a love-hate relationship with motivational soundbites.
 I think it’s because I am equal parts hopeful and cynical.
 But I digress…)

-The main conference was an opportunity for me to present a full paper on some of my early findings for Generation X. (Slides below.)
-I was very pleased with the feedback I received on both the delivery and the content of my presentation—and the further feedback and interest in the paper as a whole.
+The main conference was an opportunity for me to present a full paper on some of my early findings for Generation X. I was very pleased with the feedback I received on both the delivery and the content of my presentation – and the further feedback and interest in the paper as a whole.
 It was a bit of a challenging presentation because I was behind a lectern when I am generally more comfortable walking around a bit so that I can better point and indicate to the slides.
 However, my (healing, but still poorly) ankle meant that I was safer standing in one place where I was able to lean on the podium for support.
-I was a bit distracted by the discomfort, but I don’t think it had a negative impact on my delivery.
+I was a bit distracted by the discomfort, but I don’t think it hurt my delivery.

-Of course, the conference as a whole provided me with great opportunities to listen to and network with other academics in my field.
+The conference provided me with great opportunities to listen to and network with other academics in my field.
 There were a few papers delivered at the conference that will be of great assistance to me when I re-visit my literature review this winter.
 I also made some great connections with established academics whom (I hope) I will be able to contact with questions as I start pulling everything together into one (hopefully!) cohesive PhD thesis.